 The payload of the US-spec truck is fairly limited at 725kg, lower than most pickups in the UK, although there is a great towing capacity of 4,370kg.

 Sitting on 33-inch AT tyres, the Gladiator is strongly geared towards off-road users.
 The wading depth is rated at 762mm (slightly less than the Ranger’s 800mm) while there is the choice of two off-road systems; the standard Rock-Trac or the more rugged ‘4LO’ which features low range and locking differentials.

-Customers have the choice between two engines; Jeep’s own 3.6-litre V6 petrol generating 285bhp and 353Nm or VM Motori’s 3.0-litre diesel which develops 260hp and 570Nm.
+Customers in the US have the choice between two engines; Jeep’s own 3.6-litre V6 petrol generating 285bhp and 353Nm or VM Motori’s 3.0-litre diesel which develops 260hp and 570Nm.
 Similarly, there’s an option of a 6-speed manual or an 8-speed automatic transmission.

-Jeep’s parent company, FCA (Fiat Chrysler Automobiles), has quite a number of issues globally.
-Sales of Fiat aren’t flattering, while Chrysler’s are falling considerably and the brand could dip below 1% market share in its home market for the first time.
+Jeep’s parent company, Fiat Chrysler Automobiles, has quite a number of issues globally.
+Sales of Fiat models aren’t flattering, while Chrysler’s are falling considerably and the brand could dip below 1% market share in its home market for the first time.